heyerthb/mc-exercise/FUBAR.md

 This is Alice.
 OMG, My dating life in my twenties was such a trainwreck!!!

 This is carol and bobs second feature.

+This is Bob on Alice's computer.
+No follow up questions.